John Basset (1462–1528): Career of daughters at court

 Honor finally succeeded in getting one of her young daughters appointed as a maid-of-honour to Queen Jane Seymour in 1537, who had asked her to send two to court for her selection.
-She chose Anne over Catherine.
+She chose Anne over Katharine.
 Anne Basset subsequently became known at court for her beauty and respectability.
 Her first appearance as maid-of-honour was at Jane Seymour's funeral.
 During the interval of two years whilst the king remained without a new wife Anne spent much time at court and received expensive presents from the King.
 She went on to serve three more Queens, Anne of Cleves, Katherine Howard and Katherine Parr.
 Despite Lord Lisle's arrest for treason in 1540, her sister Katherine Basset, and her mother eventually joined her at court.

 Daughter possible bride for King Henry VIII

-In 1542 Chapuys, the Imperial ambassador, reported that on the eve of Catherine Howard's execution, the king appeared besotted with Anne Basset, and that she was a possible sixth wife.
+In 1542 Chapuys, the Imperial ambassador, reported that on the eve of Katherine Howard's execution, the King appeared besotted with Anne Basset, and that she was a possible sixth wife.
 This eventuality may have been ruined by Anne's own family as her sister Elizabeth Basset favoured the King marrying her own mistress, Anne of Cleves, and made comments implying that this seemed to be what God wanted.
 She also said, "What a man is our king?
 How many wives will he have?", which was reported to the King and resulted in her being judicially questioned, a serious matter as under the treason laws her remarks might have warranted the death penalty.
 The Basset family continued to serve at the courts of Henry VIII's children.